 Every time I visit the painting, I feel the need to be back and see it again.
 I know some might pass by and not notice it unless they already know who painted it, because of its subdued colors, and delicate shapes.

 “The Last Sound”, is a very "quiet" painting even though it is bustling with life, unless you have a keen sense of observation you would not see what it has to offer.
-Nothing on it is shouting at the viewer, with a “look at me” attitude, like what expected of works of art in general, to attract attention, more too often than not that happens in a sort of a loud way, it’s a “show” after all!
+Nothing on it is shouting at the viewer, with a “look at me” attitude, like what is expected of works of art in general, to attract attention, more too often than not that happens in a sort of loud way, it’s for “show” after all!

 House Finch, people in Sudan call these very small birds “paradise birds”, I think this one is a male because of its reddish color, setting next to the small black mask in the center of the canvas.
-In some parts of Sudan, people believe that when they die, if they were good they come back as House Finch birds.
+In some parts of Sudan, people believe that when they die, if they were good they come back as “paradise birds” House Finch birds.

-Three mourning doves, one in a light blue color, where the other two have the same color as the background, all enjoying themselves at the top of the written script on the right corner of the canvas.
+Three mourning doves, one in a light blue color, and the other two have the same color as the background, all enjoying themselves at the top of the written script on the right corner of the canvas.

-I believe the painting shows Sudan in a more intimate light rather than a broad brush of impression.
+I believe the painting shows Sudan in a more intimate light rather than a broad brush impression.

 An obvious example is the celebration of birds in the painting.
 If you know about Sudanese culture, you would know that birds are one of the most celebrated animals in Sudan.
 In songs and poems, in children’s play songs.
-The connection with birds is too strong that it surpass life into death as well, which is deeply rooted in the Sudanese culture.
+The connection with birds is too strong that it surpasses life into death as well, which is deeply rooted in the Sudanese culture.

 See if you can find the other birds that I did not mention!